zeelbhatt/zeelbhatt.github.io/README.md

 I am an MS Robotics student at Arizona state university.
-I do research in Computer vision, Machine Learning with focus on Robotics.
+I do research in computer vision, ,machine learning with focus on robotics.
 My masters thesis is in learning based Visual Odometry.
 My research is driven by a more abstract interest in shape understanding at both the structural and semantic levels.

 #### Technical Skills: Python, C++, PyTorch, OpenCV, ROS/ROS2